USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 Equipment Life|Expected lifetime (in years) of the equipment used for the measure.
 Sectors|An emission sector or set of EPA's emission sectors to which the measure applies (e.g., ptipm, afdust, nonpoint).
 A sector represents a broad group of similar emissions sources.
 Class|The class of the measure.
 Options are Known (i.e., already in use), Emerging (i.e., realistic, but in an experimental phase), Hypothetical (i.e., the specified data are hypothetical), and Obsolete (i.e., no longer in use).
+Eq Type|The type of COST equation to use
 Last Modified Time|The date and time on which the information about the measure was last modified in the editor or imported from a file.
 Last Modified By|The last user to modify the measure.
 Date Reviewed|The date on which the data for the measure were last reviewed.